How to find pet friendly rentals

 Welcome change to the no-pet clauses in tenancy agreements

-A ‘no pet’ clause is often used by landlords who are concerned about damage being caused to their property.
+A ‘no pet’ clause is often used as default used by landlords who are concerned about damage being caused to their property.
 However, its use has seen many pet owners being forced to give up their pets so that they can find somewhere to live.

 If you live in rented accomodation and would like to get a dog, you should get your landlord’s written permission first.
 Under the Consumer Rights Act 2015, a landlord can only refuse to let a tenant have a pet based on reasonable evidence.
 This could be the size of the pet compared to the size of the property and the risk of damage that a pet could cause to a property.

 This means that you will need to prove that you are a responsible tenant and will take reasonable steps to protect the property if you get a dog.
 If they agree, your landlord may add some wording to your tenancy agreement.
 This could include a requirement for you to pay for the property to be professionally cleaned when you move out and to keep the garden clear of dog poo.